sharsulkar/AWS_Certification_Notes/content/markdown/cloudformation.md

   * config directives stored in template in the AWS::CloudFormation::Init part of the metadata for EC2 logical resource
   * directives describe desired state (user data/bootstrapping is procedural) so all directives should be idempotent (result in same resulting state if rerun multiple times)
   * cfn-hup - helper tool that has to be manually installed on the EC2 instance that monitors any resource metadata changes and runs cfn-init when it detects any

+* ChangeSets - review updates to templates before executing them.
+Allows multiple changes to be stored independantly of each other and user can review each of them before applying updates

+*